-HOW RUMATE WORKS IN THE RUMEN The function of the rumen is influenced by a variety of factors but improvement in the efficiency and output of the microbial protein and energy can have a significant impact on reducing feed cost and increase profitability of milk production.
+HOW RUMATE WORKS IN THE RUMEN

+The function of the rumen is influenced by a variety of factors but improvement in the efficiency and output of the microbial protein and energy can have a significant impact on reducing feed cost and increase profitability of milk production.
 The Targeted Release Nitrogen in RUMATE can play a significant role in this.
 The rumen is extremely efficient at converting high fibre feed, low density protein and non-protein nitrogen into valuable nutrients for the ruminant.
 The volatile fatty acids from carbohydrate fermentation contribute about 70% of the ruminants energy needs and the microbial protein contributes between half and two thirds of the amino acids absorbed by the ruminants which have an almost ideal amino acid profile to that required for milk or meat production.
 To optimise the output of the rumen it is essential to have an efficient balance of available nitrogen and carbohydrate to boost the population of rumen microbes.
 Nitrogen release from common protein sources like soya bean meal tends to be relatively slow.
 The addition of urea to the diets can give fast release of nitrogen over a very short period but does not match the period over which the carbohydrates are available and therefore the impact is limited.
 A targeted release of nitrogen from RUMATE over a set period allows for improvements in rumen fermentation leading to improved milk production and milk quality.
 Sources of energy and protein are digested at different rates, as can be seen in the figures below.

-WHY FEED RUMATE INSTEAD OF FEED GRADE UREA

-Feed grade urea has no coating and is almost instantly soluble in the rumen.
+WHY FEED RUMATE INSTEAD OF FEED GRADE UREA Feed grade urea has no coating and is almost instantly soluble in the Rumen.
 Because there is significant urease (Enzyme that hydrolyzes urea to ammonia) in the rumen, the addition of urea to diets can lead to rapid spikes in rumen ammonia nitrogen levels.
-Rumen bacteria are responsible for capturing the nitrogen for conversion to high quality microbial protein but when ammonia levels become too high and too fast the excess ammonia is absorbed into the bloodstream.
+When ammonia levels become too high and too fast, rumen bacteria capture the nitrogen for conversion to high quality microbial protein and it is absorbed into the bloodstream.
 The liver must then detoxify the ammonia by converting it back to urea which uses up energy that could be used for milk production.
-Some of the urea may recycle back to the rumen, however a significant amount of it is excreted in milk, as milk urea nitrogen, or in the urine.
+Some of the urea may recycle back to the Rumen, however a significant amount of it is excreted in milk, a milk urea nitrogen, or in the urine.
 IN SUMMARY RUMATE VS UREA - RUMATE closely matches the nitrogen supply to microbial needs to maximise the efficiency of nitrogen utilisation. - RUMATE allows a higher concentration of NPN to be fed safely.